-In October 2015 the Society held the one of annual “clean up and bulb planting” days.
+The Society holds annual “clean up and bulb planting” days around Wanstead.
 The aim of these events is to get the community to regenerate communal areas.
 The Nightingale event saw over 50 local residents litter picking, planting shrubs and clearing old and dead vegetation from flower beds.

 The Nightingale pub kindly brought out some free refreshments, which we were very thankful for.

 The day not only meant that Nightingale Green get a well needed makeover, but that neighbours and residents got to know each other which was one of our aims; to bring the community together.

 Starting in 2010 we hold political hustings whenever their is a run up to the General Election, and the Wanstead Society was at the forefront of promoting important local issues.
 The Society held its second hustings in Wanstead Library; this was the only Q and A session in Wanstead with election candidates and gave the public an opportunity to question political hopefuls on their plans for the future.